Integrating Kendra and SharePoint using Azure AD App-Only Authentication

 you can synchronize SharePoint documents without using user credentials.

-but remember to manage certificate expiration properly.
+but don't forget to manage certificate expiration dates.

 Share this article